Mr-Muhammad-Kashan/Real-Time-Hand-Gesture-Control-System-for-Racing-Games/README.md

 ```
 **Solutions:**
 - Try different camera indices: Change `device_id` in config to 1, 2, or 3
-- Ensure camera is not used by other applications
+- Ensure the camera is not used by other applications
 - Check camera permissions in Windows Privacy settings
-- Try reconnecting USB camera
+- Try reconnecting the USB camera

 #### **Poor Gesture Recognition**
 ```